-These sunflowers are planted in seven fields and cover an area of over 40 acres.
-The sunflower fields are primarily planted to attract birds for hunting purposes, but apparently there is no danger from hunters during peak bloom.
+These sunflowers are planted in multiple fields and cover an area of over 40 acres.
+The sunflower fields are primarily planted to attract birds (especially mourning doves) for hunting purposes, but apparently there is no danger from hunters during peak bloom.
 Here are some more details:

-- Peak bloom in is typically projected to be early to mid-July.
+- The sunflower peak bloom will typically be mid-late late July.
+You can check out the website to see recent photos of the field.
+Peak bloom in is typically projected to be early to mid-July.
 Based on bloom reports from previous years, your best bet to see sunflowers in peak bloom would be the week after the 4th of July.

 - The address/directions for the fields is: Sycamore Landing Rd., Poolesville, MD 20837.
 This isn’t exactly an address you can plug into GPS, so here are better directions:

 - (copied from the website) “From the Capital Beltway, take Exit 39 (River Road) west toward Potomac.
 Proceed for approximately 11 miles to the intersection of River Road and MD 112, Seneca Road.
 Turn left and continue on River Road for about 2 1/2 miles.
 McKee-Beshers will be on your left as you head west on River Road.”

 - New for 2021!
 They actually provide the exact GPS coordinates for their sunflower fields!
 Check them out here:

 - #3: 39.075627, -77.380313

 - There are multiple sunflower fields, so if the field you see isn’t in full bloom yet, drive down River Road towards DC.
 One of the other fields could be in full bloom already.